How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 There are numerous other aspects of "structured deals" that will result in you, the business seller, losing money!
 See the advice in the conclusion at the bottom of this page with respected how to respond to an offer involving a structured deal.

 Bear in mind that £1 Charlies pay over £10,000 to attend a full course from The DealAcademy, for example.
-That's a lot of money.
+And there are other £1 Charlie coaching schools. £10K is a lot of money.
 You don't pay that kind of money to learn a five minute trick.
-They pay that to acquire a lot of sophisticated techniques and tactics to use against you!
+They pay that to acquire a lot of techniques and tactics to use against you!

 WARNING TO OWNERS OF SMALL BUSINESSES

-Many small business owners think they are too smart to fall for a £1 Charlie, but even the smartest ones ended up losing their businesses and getting nothing for it!
+Many small business owners think they are too smart to fall for a £1 Charlie, but even some of the smartest ones have ended up losing their businesses and getting nothing for it!

 After many nursery owners sold their nurseries to the group, the group went into liquidation in August 2022.
 Below is an image of nursery businesses that were sold to them and how much each of the previous owners of those businesses lost when Welcome went bust.
 (Source: The administrator's report published at Companies House.)